anthonykasza/crypto-terms/README.md

 Smart Contract Account - an account which receives transactions and does something.
 These are not available in bitcoin

 Gas - fee for executing a smart contract.
 Gas is paid even if a transaction fails.
 The cost of gas is based on how busy a network is.
 Gas in other networks (not Ethereum) is much cheaper.
-Gas is based on the consensus mechanism (e.g. PoW, PoS)
+Gas is based on the consensus mechanism (e.g. PoW, PoS). viewing state on the blockchain is free. changing state costs gas. miner are incentivized to include transactions in their blocks which make them the most gas fees.

+gas cost - a static amount. how much gas a transaction costs

+gas price - a dynamic amount. how much you're willing to pay for a gas cost. this depends on how busy a network is.

+gas limit - the max gas per block. this ensures a block's transactions don't take too long.

 Atomicity - transactions are atomic.
 If step 5 out of 10 fails, the first 4 steps (which successfully executed) are rolled back